- Lake Oswego Reads Home

 - Library Home

 Edward Curtis was dashing, charismatic, a passionate mountaineer, a famous photographer, and he was thirty-two years old in 1900 when he gave it all up to pursue his great idea.
-He would try to capture on film the Native American nation before it disappeared with the backing of Theodore Roosevelt and J.P.
-Morgan.

 The book tells the story of Jean Patrick Nkuba, a gifted Rwandan boy, from the day he knows that running will be his life to the moment he must run to save his life, a ten-year span in which his country is undone by the Hutu-Tutsi tensions.